HotelBudapest/PlanIT/README.md

 [Click Me to go to PlanIt!](https://planit-zusn.onrender.com)

-You can try out your own email to access the features!
-Otherwise, you may use the following dummy email and password:

-**Email**: mamavalorant03@gmail.com

-**Password**: SOME12345

 ## Features

 - **User Authentication**: Users can sign up, log in, and confirm their accounts via email.
 Users must be logged in to interact with events.